-Fortunately, with so much out there on the current television and telecommunications landscape, there are deals which get you everything you need at an affordable price.
-These however can be hard to find – and even harder to decipher.
-Never fear, Compare TV are here to break down the deals which give you the most bang for your buck.
+Luckily, with so many options out there for both television and internet, there are deals which get you everything you need at an affordable price.
+These can be hard to find – and sometimes even harder to decipher.
+We’re here to find you the deals that give you the most bang for your buck.

 Changes to TV licences for seniors

 One of the biggest and most unfortunate things to happen in recent years for seniors was the changes in the rules surrounding the TV licence exemption for seniors.
-Currently, anyone over the age of 75 was exempted from having to pay their annual TV licence fee.
-Recently the government announced it would be rescinding the funding, leaving it up to the BBC to decide whether it or not it would use its own budget to cover the costs.
+Previously, anyone over the age of 75 was exempt from having to pay their annual TV licence fee.
+In 2020, the government announced it would be dropping the funding, leaving it up to the BBC to decide whether it or not it would use its own budget to cover the costs.

-The BBC decided it was unable to cover the licence exemption out of its own budget other than for people over 75 who claim the pension credit.
-While this is good for pension credit holders, around 3.7 million pensioners will be unable and will have to pay for their TV licences when the exemption runs out on 1st June 2020.
+The BBC decided it was unable to cover the licence exemption out of its own budget other than for people over 75 who claim the means-tested pension benefit.
+While this is good news for pension benefit holders, around 3.7 million pensioners will now have to pay for their TV licences.
+As of February 2021, the BBC had indefinitely extended the deadline for over-75s to pay for a licence, but it will eventually be required.

-Unfortunately, this has put extra pressure on an already pressured section of the population.
-With TV licences costing more than a hundred quid per year, pensioners are going to have to squeeze their budgets even tighter.
+Unfortunately, this has put extra financial pressure on an already pressured section of the population.
+With TV licences costing £159 per year, pensioners are going to have to squeeze their budgets even tighter.
 This means you’ll need to scope out your options as best as possible to find out what you can afford.

 Although their marketing and business model are different, Sky TV and Now TV are effectively the same company.
 Now TV is an offshoot of Sky TV, targeted at people who prefer cheaper and more flexible television deals.
 While Sky TV will give you a far more comprehensive set of options than Now TV, Now TV is definitely more affordable.